 During this period, Crestline also served as an incubator for several successful spinoffs.
 In 2007, Highland Hospitality (NYSE: HIH), a REIT formed by Barceló Crestline Corporation in 2003, was sold to JER.
 In 2006, Barceló Crestline formed Playa Hotels & Resorts to purchase and develop all-inclusive resorts in the Caribbean, and in 2010, Playa Hotels & Resorts was spun out to become an independent company with over $1.2 billion in assets.

-Most recently, AR Capital, a private investment and asset management company, acquired the majority interest in Crestline Hotels & Resorts.
+Most recently, AR Global, a private investment and asset management company, acquired the majority interest in Crestline Hotels & Resorts.
 Today Crestline is proud of its partnerships with some of the most prestigious hotel owners and developers across the United States.
 Crestline also enjoys favored status as a preferred management company for all of the major hospitality brands.